Dennis Hood: Family

 Another of Hood's strong stances is opposition to both same-sex marriage and same-sex parenting.
 In 2011, he stated that legalising either would take away a child's right to having heterosexual parents.
 He reaffirmed both of these beliefs again in 2014 and in 2016 proposed an amendment allowing medical professionals to refuse reproductive assistance to same-sex couples and single people.
 Relatedly, Hood encourages the practice of adoption for heterosexual parents and has criticised abortion rates, particularly when considering low fertility rates.
 In 2021, he again voted against the decriminalisation of abortion.

+In 2024, Hood despite being anti-abortion, was the deciding vote (10–9), that defeated an anti-abortion bill.

 In 2008, Hood advocated for mandatory parental consent for children to get a body piercing and worked with John Rau to outlaw scarification for minors.
 Hood is a supporter of parents doling out non-sexual corporal punishment, namely spanking, to their children.
 To fight child abuse, he suggested pragmatic checks by agencies other than the Department of Human Services, which had been garnering dissatisfaction from South Australians at the time.
 In 2011, he submitted a bill that allowed parents more access to and control over their child's Facebook activity.

-Misc
+Other

 In 2007, Hood rejected the scrapping of parliamentary prayer, pointing out that the practice dated back to the Westminster system.
 He stated that these periods were useful for quiet introspection.
 In 2009, he rejected the Greens' call to name and shame religious schools that discriminate based on sexual orientation on their web site.

 In 2007, Hood called for a ban of nudist beaches, citing his concern that children could be inadvertently exposed.
 In 2009, he promoted policies permitting the right to remove dangerous, sick and dying trees, and endorsed weekly garbage collection, which the Greens party strongly opposed.
 In 2011, he established a parliamentary committee to evaluate the environmental, economic, and social impacts of establishing marine parks off the coast of South Australia.
 He also supported the redevelopment of the Adelaide Oval with some amendments.

 Following the 2010 election, Hood worked with other politicians to improve funding for mental healthcare, disability support, child protection, and public housing.

-Family and personal life

-In 2006, Hood's wife Lisa gave birth to their daughter.
-He suffers from ankylosing spondylitis.
-Though his parents were not religious, Hood converted to Christianity at 19 and continues to attend church regularly.
+Hood generally subscribes to Keynesian economics.